Building a binary clock

 An attempt was also made to make the whole thing battery powered via 9v, but that lasted for about a day since the lights are constantly on.
 Thus plugged-in operation (or possibly solar powered) is the way to go.

 For this project I didn’t want a ready made solution, so I started out rolling my own.
 I thought it would be simple enough.
 At least I was not entirely wrong!
 The challenges I faced were related to counting ticks correctly (before adding the RTC chip), making sure the correct lights were on at the correct times, and attempting bit shifting operations to improve code efficiency.
 The bit shift part was abandoned, but I might take that up again.
-Anyway: all my problems were solved thanks to the RTC chip and the datetime library.
+Anyway: all my problems were solved thanks to the RTC chip and the time library.
 After that, nothing was difficult 🙂

 It works!
 It ticks, blinks and shows the correct time.
 There is a battery backup for the RTC chip.
 Also, it is quite a conversation starter – it does not go unnoticed.
 Some think it is a thermometer, some think it is a (weird) piece of art, and yet others want to try to decipher the time themselves before being told how it works.